openfoodfacts/.github/profile/README.md

 ## How can I help?

 To start contributing, the easiest way it to join us on Slack <https://slack.openfoodfacts.org/> and post an introduction about, what you're interested in, and what you would like to do.
 This would allow other contributors to pinpoint projects that could match your interests.
-For example
+For example:

 > I'm interested by the environemental impact of food and would like to help.
 I'm a designer, but I would also be interested by how you estimate the environmental impact of products.